edd-ie/Algorithms_Java/README.md

 # Contributing

 This repository is contribution friendly :smiley:.
 If you'd like to add or improve an algorithm, your contribution is welcome!
-Please be sure to check out the [Wiki](https://github.com/williamfiset/Algorithms/wiki) for instructions.
+Please be sure to check out the [Wiki](https://github.com/williamfiset/Algorithms/wiki) for the instructions.

 ### Other programming languages?